SpectraL519/cpp-ap/docs/tutorial.md

 - `invoked() -> bool` : Returns `true` if the parser’s name appeared on the command line.

-  A parser is *invoked* as soon as the parser is selected during parsing, even if parsing is later delegated to one of its subparsers.
+  A parser becomes *invoked* as soon as the parser is selected during parsing, even if parsing is later delegated to one of its subparsers.

 - `finalized() -> bool` : Returns `true` if the parser has processed its own arguments.

-  This is distinct from `invoked()`: a parser can be invoked but not finalized if one of its subparsers handled the arguments instead.
+  This is distinct from `invoked()`: a parser can be *invoked* but not *finalized* if one of its subparsers handled the arguments instead.

 - `resolved_parser() -> ap::argument_parser&` : Returns a reference to the *deepest invoked parser*.